March 1, 2012

 Stay Close to your Customers – we are doing email blasts, surveys, executive outreach, and just making sure our reps are in constant contact with our customers.
 Our saying around at qdata: ‘your barcodes, our passion”.

 Develop Complementary Lines – we need to sell more to our existing customers.
 While everyone is doing this; the key to doing this successfully, at least for qdata, is making sure the new products make sense, we can service it, and pricing is not out of line with what we have billed in the past.
 So far this year we have added Powercart and the Jennifer voice system to our existing inventory control software program.

 Develop New Business Partnerships – this opens the doors to more opportunities but this is a two way street.
 Your new partners will want access to your customers as well.
 We have over 4,000 customers across Canada so there is no shortage of companies that want to work with us.
 So far this year partnerships (both opportunistic and strategic) have brought in over $2M in sales.

 We began our company in a recession so it feels like déjà vu.
 The silver lining is that it forces us to get back to business basics like managing cash flow.
-Companies ...Full Article
+Companies that haven’t forgotten these principles will only get ...Full Article

 October 4, 2008

 How We’re Taking qdata to the Next Level

 I just returned from our annual company retreat called Roundup and this year’s theme was “Taking it to the Next Level.”
 This was our most successful Roundup ever helped no doubt by holding the event off site with all employees staying at the Nottawasaga Inn resort.
 In my view what made this event truly successful was the focus of the event as we chose to not only share our vision of how we were taking qdata to the next level but how our people could take their LIVES to the next level both professionally and personally.